convisoappsec/conviso-docs/docs/tools/conviso-sbom/conviso-sbom.md

 ## Introduction

-An SBOM (Software Bill of Materials) is essentially a list of your application's dependencies, including the name, version, license, and vulnerability information for each component.
-Combined with Software Composition Analysis (SCA), can automatically identify and assess open-source and third-party components in their applications.

-## Why is it important?

-An SBOM allows organizations to track and manage the software components and dependencies used in their applications.
+Today, it is almost impossible to develop software without using third-party libraries.
+Many solutions have already been designed and transformed into libraries that we can use and adapt in our software.
+However, this reliance on external libraries poses risks to our applications, as these third-party components may contain vulnerabilities and/or have licenses that conflict with our own applications.

+A Software Bill of Materials (SBOM) helps us build an inventory of our dependencies, providing us with the necessary visibility into what components are included in our software.
+By utilizing an SBOM, organizations can:

+1. **Identify Vulnerabilities**: Organizations can easy see what components has vulnerabilities, quantity and cves related.

+2. **Ensure Compliance**: Helps ensure compliance with licensing requirements and can help avoid legal complications.

+3. **Streamline Audits**: Simplifies the audit process by providing a clear and comprehensive list of software components.

+4. **Enhance Supply Chain Security**: Organizations can better assess the security of their software supply chain and take action against potential risks.

+5. **Facilitate Incident Response**: Provides critical information to identify affected components quickly, allowing for a more efficient response.

 This is crucial for enhancing software transparency, security, and compliance.
 By providing visibility into the existence of vulnerabilities for each component, an SBOM aids in decision-making and prioritization.

-Additionally, when you obtain information about licenses, you can determine whether the software complies with the respective dependency licenses.
+You can always learn more in our blog:
+- [Software bill of materials what it is and how it works](https://blog.convisoappsec.com/en/software-bill-of-materials-sbom-what-it-is-and-how-it-works/) to learn more about SBOM.
+- [The importance of supply chain to application security](https://blog.convisoappsec.com/en/the-importance-of-supply-chain-to-application-security/) to learn more about Supply Chain.

-## How to generate and view dependencies
+## How to generate and view dependencies in Conviso Platform

 An SBOM file will be generated and sent to the respective asset each time you run `conviso ast run` or `conviso sca run`.